Ajantha Mendis: Twenty20 cricket

 In the 2009 ICC World Twenty20 in England, Mendis was the third highest wicket taker, behind Pakistan's Saeed Ajmal and Umar Gul.
 He was a contender for Man of the Tournament, but came third behind teammate Tillakaratne Dilshan.
-He was named in the 'Team of the Tournament' by Cricinfo for the 2009 T20I World Cup.
+He was named in the 'Team of the Tournament' by ESPNcricinfo for the 2009 T20I World Cup.

 Mendis has twice set the record for best figures in a Twenty20 International.
 On 8 August 2011, he took six wickets for 16 runs in the second Twenty20 international against Australia, becoming the first bowler to take six wickets in a Twenty20 international, and surpassing Umar Gul's five wickets for six runs recorded against New Zealand in 2009.
 The following year, on 18 September 2012 in the opening match of the 2012 ICC World Twenty20 against Zimbabwe, Mendis bettered this record by taking six wickets for eight runs.
 Up to date, Mendis is the only bowler to take six wicket hauls in Two Twenty20 internationals.
-He was named in the 'Team of the Tournament' for the 2012 T20 World Cup by the ICC.

 Back injury

-Mendis faced a severe back injury in second half of 2014.It was like a disc fracture in the back.
+Mendis faced a severe back injury in second half of 2014.
+It was like a disc fracture in the back.
 He has not been able to bowl at all during this period.
 Now slowly with rest and rehab, he has started to do a bit of running and bowling.